abates/gosh/README.md

 ```

 Any arguments that follow the command on the prompt are passed into the Exec
-method as a slice of strings.
-The shell will initialize with a default line
+method by way of the os.Args string slice.
+The shell will initialize with a
-editor that implements history, auto-completion and the prompt string.
+default line editor that implements history, auto-completion and the prompt
+string.

 The default shell can be supplied with a customized prompter: